chef/chef-web-docs/chef_master/source/provisioning_aws.rst

 machine
 =====================================================
-The ``machine`` resource is a driver-specific resource used by Chef provisioning.
+The ``machine`` resource is a driver-specific resource used by Chef Provisioning.
 Use the ``machine`` resource to manage an instance in Amazon EC2.

 Syntax
 -----------------------------------------------------